Coast Guard suspends search for 5 fishermen after Seattle-managed crab boat sinks in Alaska

 The 130-foot Scandies Rose sent out a Mayday call around 10 p.m.
 Tuesday, triggering a Coast Guard aviation search-and-rescue operation in a storm that was forecast by the National Weather Service to include heavy freezing spray.
 A Jayhawk helicopter hoisted two of the crew from a life raft around 2 a.m.
 Wednesday.

 The Coast Guard announced that at 6:08 p.m.
 Wednesday — after “careful consideration of survival probability” — it had suspended the search for the five others, explaining the effort spanned 20 hours and 1,400 square miles.
-Four helicopter crews, two airplane crews and a Coast Guard cutter diverted to the area from the Bering Sea failed to locate the five.
+Four helicopter crews, two airplane crews and a Coast Guard cutter diverted to the area from the Bering Sea failed to find the five.

 “The decision to suspend an active search and rescue case is never easy, and it’s only made after careful consideration of a myriad of factors,” said Rear Adm.
-Matthew Bell, 17th District Commander, in a statement.
+Matthew Bell, 17th District commander, in a statement.
 “Our deepest condolences to the friends and families impacted by this tragedy.”

+The vessel was en route from Kodiak with a load of pots to start a winter season based in the Bering Sea, said Dan Mattsen, a partner in the boat that is managed by Seattle-based Mattsen Management but based out of Dutch Harbor, a port in Alaska’s Aleutian Islands.

 The Coast Guard did not release crew-member names Wednesday.

-The vessel was en route from Kodiak with a load of pots to start a new winter season based in the Bering Sea, said Dan Mattsen, a partner in the boat that is managed by Seattle-based Mattsen Management but based out of Dutch Harbor, a port in Alaska’s Aleutian Islands.
+On Thursday, Deanna Cobban, of Kodiak, said that her older brother, Gary Cobban Jr, and his son, David Cobban were among the missing.
+She described her brother as a third generation crabber who was part owner of the boat.
+Both father and son are residents off Kodiak, she said.

-Others in the industry said the crew had plenty of experience.
+Others in the industry said the crew had long experience.

 “The Scandies is a 130-foot battle ax, and always has been well respected,” said Dylan Hatfield, a Petersburg-based crabber who said he used to work with two of the crew.